howsoai/howso-docs/source/user_guide/basic_capabilities/derived_features.rst

 Concepts & Terminology
 ----------------------
-This guide will explain the concept of **derived features**, which include both **derived action features** and **derived context features**.
+This guide will explain the concept of :ref:`derived_features`, which include both **derived action features** and **derived context features**.
+Derived features allow you extra control to create additional features based on existing features.
+This provides additional feature engineering flexiblity.
 To follow along, you should be familiar with the following concepts:

 - :ref:`trainee`
+- :ref:`derived_features`
 - :ref:`react`
 - :ref:`case`
 - :ref:`feature`